donaldwuid/unreal_source_explained/main/rendering.md

 	uint32 ReverseCulling : 1;
 	uint32 bDisableBackfaceCulling : 1;
 	/**
 	 * Pass feature relevance flags.
-Allows a proxy to submit fast representations for passes which can take advantage of it,
-	 * for example separate index buffer for depth-only rendering since vertices can be merged based on position and ignore UV differences.
 	 */
 	uint32 CastShadow		: 1;	// Whether it can be used in shadow renderpasses.
 	uint32 bUseForMaterial	: 1;	// Whether it can be used in renderpasses requiring material outputs.